 You may wonder about the need for restaurants that function as sanctuaries in major cities that swung Democratic and were bastions of Hillary Clinton supporters.
 But consider a report by the Southern Poverty Law Center, which states that the ten days following the election saw 867 documented cases of "hate incidents."
 Hell, even French bistros in Brooklyn and upscale steakhouses in Tribeca have been the sites of post-election harassment.

 And even in these traditionally Democratic-voting cities, public response to the project has been mixed.
 For example, Singleton of Birchwood Cafe in Minneapolis said that although her loyal customers are very supportive, "haters are gonna hate."
 She said, "We had our 'All Welcome' sign in our window [and it] has produced so much more negative attention, harassing phone calls, tweets, emails, and Facebook posts than we've ever experienced before."
-Singleton attributes this vitriol to the election: "President elect Trump's hateful rhetoric and threats directed at immigrants, GLBTQ, Muslims, people of color, and women was the impetus for this project and the negativity and harassment we experienced last weekend are the unfortunate, yet very real result of how normalizing hate speech emboldens people to be more openly hateful."
+Singleton attributes this vitriol to the election: "President elect Trump's hateful rhetoric and threats directed at immigrants, GLBTQ, Muslims, people of colour, and women was the impetus for this project and the negativity and harassment we experienced last weekend are the unfortunate, yet very real result of how normalising hate speech emboldens people to be more openly hateful."

 Fiore Tedesco of L'Oca d'Oro in Austin, Texas has had a similar experience.
-"We got some positive feedback, and then all the negative comments were like, 'great, now I know who you are and where to throw the brick.
+"We got some positive feedback, and then all the negative comments were like, 'great, now I know who you are and where to throw the brick.'
 And threats, but not veiled threats, from people who feel like that status is sort of acutely stating that we are housing illegal immigrants."
-Although Tedesco is concerned about xenophobic attitudes toward immigrant workers, that is not what is driving his restaurant's membership in the Sanctuary organization.
+Although Tedesco is concerned about xenophobic attitudes toward immigrant workers, that is not what is driving his restaurant's membership in the Sanctuary organisation.
 "It's more of a response to the whole system and what it feels like this election is representing: a smaller voice for women, a smaller voice for minorities, and sort of a stronger voice for fear-mongering."

 According to Saru Jayaraman, the co-founder and co-director of Restaurant Opportunities Center United—the group authored an open letter to Trump, asking him to help alleviate fears of deportation and harassment for immigrant restaurant workers—Sanctuary Restaurants will thrive through the efforts of supportive restaurant customers.
 "We're reaching out to consumers all over the country to help us encourage more restaurants to sign on.
 Consumers should let restaurants know that we can help drive business their way if they sign on," Jayaraman told us.